tjvantoll/articles/three-apps/article.md

 * `ng new` is the Angular CLI command you use to start new Angular apps.
 * `Checklist` is your app name.
 For you own apps you’ll want to provide your own value here.
 * The `--collection @nativescript/schematics` flag tells the Angular CLI about NativeScript schematics, which makes it possible for this app to run on iOS and Android through NativeScript.
-* The `--shared` flag tells the Angular CLI you wish to share code between your web and native apps.
+* The `--shared` flag tells NativeScript schematics you wish to start with a code-sharing project template.
+* The `--sample` flag has NativeScript schematics scaffold a few sample components which we’ll look at momentarily.
+You’ll want to omit this flag when you go to build your own apps.

 Now that you have an app let’s look at how to run it.